lab1702/home-net-monitor/SETUP.md

 2. Start the monitoring service: `python monitoring_service.py &`
 3. Run the dashboard with `streamlit run dashboard.py`
 4. Open your browser to http://localhost:8501
+5. Use the **Configuration Management** interface to manage monitoring targets

 ## Support